 But what is the secret to achieving this?

-And this may, in fact, be the reason why they work the way they do.
+And this may be the reason why they work the way they do.

-Antioxidant phytochemicals found in these herbs scavenge anything that is harmful, inflammatory, and even cancerous in the blood.
+Antioxidant phytochemicals found in these herbs scavenge anything harmful, inflammatory, and even cancerous in the blood.
 This includes impurities, toxins, carcinogens, and inflammation-causing chemicals.